sarahlehman/smalltownkitten/content/post/youtube-routines.md

 cleaning a blender.
 (I, for one, disagree.
 I personally look hot as hell when I clean mine.)*

-My *HUGE* breakfast gives me tons of energy for my next two hours of exercise.
+“My *HUGE* breakfast gives me tons of energy for my next two hours of exercise.
 And that’s it!
 I’m ready to take on the day!*” Like and subscribe, like and subscribe.*